 Select the Blade according to details in Table 1.
-The length of the Blade can be estimated from X-ray.
-However, direct validation of the required Blade length after Guide Wire insertion is preferable to ensure the Blade will be 5-10mm short of the capital femoral growth plate in skeletally immature patients.
+Direct validation of the required Blade length after Guide Wire insertion is preferable to ensure the Blade will be 5-10mm short of the capital femoral growth plate in skeletally immature patients.